6 Ways Logistics Companies Simplify Communications by Texting

 3. Record driver progress, mileage.

 You need to know when loads are delivered or delayed.
 Drivers need to know they’re going to get paid for their work.
-The problem is it takes expensive software to track all this automatically, and you’re big on keeping costs low.
+The problem is it takes expensive software to track all these daily operations with an automation, and you’re big on keeping costs low.

-Have drivers text in updates, like when the job’s completed and how many miles they clocked.
-These messages to you would be permanently recorded and searchable in Text Request, and can also be integrated with ATS or other software.
-It’s cheap, and it makes life easier for everyone involved.
+Have drivers text in notifications, like when a pick-up is completed and how many miles they clocked.
+These messages and delivery notifications will be permanently recorded and searchable in Text Request, and can also be integrated with ATS, API, or other software.
+It’s cheap, and it makes the workflow easier for everyone involved.

 4. Bolster reviews and feedback.